Back to Portfolio

 SK Siltron ~5% Korea

-Key Insight: Japan dominates with Shin-Etsu + SUMCO = 55%+ combined share.
+Japan dominates with Shin-Etsu + SUMCO = ~51% combined share of 300mm wafers.
 This oligopoly structure creates a durable structural moat.
+Entry barriers are prohibitive: billions in CapEx, decades of crystal-growing expertise, 2-3 year customer qualification cycles.

 Geographic Revenue Mix (FY2024)